CODEPhylo/phylospec/README.md

 ## JSON Component Library Format

 PhyloSpec uses a standadized JSON format to describe available components.
-It's used to define the [**core component library**](schema/phylospec-core-component-library.json) and allows engine and package developers to define **additional external component library**.
+It's used to define the [**core component library**](schema/phylospec-core-component-library.json) and allows engine and package developers to define **additional external component libraries**.
 A simplified example looks as follows:

 ```json
 {